SamuraiWriter7/multi-wing-gpt-autonomy-architecture/docs/standardization-readiness.md

 * external action is requested,
 * safety boundaries are unclear,
 * third-party impact is possible,
-* or value allocation is involved.
+* value allocation is involved,
+* or persistent workflow scope is unclear.

 Escalation options may include: